 This is just one of the stamps from Trinidad & Tobago (1969) that caught my attention as young boy (not all of them had birds!).
 It’s amazing that this birding paradise is now a regular destination for this lucky tour leader!

 This past December, I returned to Trinidad & Tobago for my second birding tour with Eagle-Eye Tours.
 These two islands, located off the coast of Venezuela, provide a great introduction to the incredibly diverse birds and other wildlife of South America.
 Given the relative small size of the islands, we are able to stay at just two places for the entire tour and enjoy a relaxed pace – but with no shortage of great birds and other highlights!
-Below are some of the photo highlights from our 2017 adventure – stay tuned for a second installment very soon.
+Below are some of the photo highlights from our 2017 adventure – and check out Part 2 of this blog post here.
 (You can also check out lots more photos and details from our 2015 tour on an earlier blog post here.)

 For the first week of the tour, we stayed at the world-famous Asa Wright Nature Centre.
 The view from the verandah, looking down over a mountain valley and the distant town of Arima, becomes the backdrop to so many of our great birding experiences.